-Heart-to-Heart comes out of a 25-year history of success in empowering incarcerated men and women to live increasingly free and fruitful lives.
-Our work grows out of Dr. Marshall Rosenberg’s Nonviolent Communication (www.cnvc.org).
-Strongly influenced by Gandhi, Dr. Rosenberg’s approach offers a powerful framework for communicating in a way that meets both parties’ needs with awareness of oneself and others.
+Heart to Heart empowers men and women to live increasingly free and fruitful lives in correctional facilities and in other community settings.
+Our work grows out of Dr. Marshall Rosenberg’s Nonviolent Communication.
+Strongly influenced by Gandhi, Dr. Rosenberg’s approach offers a powerful framework for understanding ourselves, empathizing with other people, and communicating in a way that acknowledges and cares about everyone's needs.

-Our work is effective and efficient because we combine professional staff with skilled volunteers.
-Our staff and volunteers lead mindfulness practices such as yoga, meditation, and t’ai chi, offer Nonviolent Communication training, educate on healing trauma, and more.
+Our trainers lead mindfulness practices such as teaching the steps of Nonviolent Communication, yoga, meditation, educate on healing trauma, and more.
 We support learners, both within correctional institutions and in local communities, in developing the skills and awareness needed to thrive.

 Why Our Work Matters

 The effects of this mass incarceration extend beyond prison walls.
 Children, spouses, families and entire neighborhoods are suffering along with those who are living in prison.
 The roots of mass incarceration are firmly planted in a culture of punishment that pervades our criminal justice system, our educational institutions, our families, and our treatment of one another.